Why do people start to believe in God? Should modern man believe in God? Biblical values do not match modern ones

 Genesis[edit | edit wiki text]

-The problem of the relationship between being and non-being is considered as the original philosophical problem.
+The problem of the relationship between being and non-being is considered as an initial philosophical problem.
 The central question of this problem is: what serves as the beginning and foundation of the world - being or non-being.
-As part of the paradigm of the philosophy of being, it is argued that being is absolute, and non-being is relative.
-According to the philosophy of non-existence, non-existence is original, and being is derivative and limited by non-existence.
-For Abrahamic religions, the book of Genesis (Genesis 1.1) gives an answer to the question of what is the most initial: “In the beginning God created the heaven (spiritual, angelic world) and the earth (visible, material world)…”.
+Within the framework of the paradigm of the philosophy of being, it is argued that being is absolute and non-being is relative.
+According to the philosophy of non-being, non-being is original, and being is derivative and limited by non-being.
+For Abrahamic religions, the question of what is the most basic is answered by the book of Genesis (Genesis 1.1): “In the beginning God created the heavens (spiritual, angelic world) and the earth (visible, material world)…”.

 Eternity[edit | edit wiki text]

-Eternity - a sign of transcendent being, certainly supratemporal - is found in Indian theosophy, in some of the Upanishads; this concept was also developed in Greek philosophy (especially among the Neoplatonists), became a favorite topic for reflection of both Eastern and Western mystics and theosophists.
+Eternity - a sign of transcendental existence, certainly supertemporal - is found in Indian theosophy, in some of the Upanishads; this concept was also developed in Greek philosophy (especially among the Neoplatonists) and became a favorite topic of thought for both Eastern and Western mystics and theosophists.
 We first meet him in the revelation of the eternal God among the Jews.

 In light of the Big Bang theory, the cosmological argument goes like this:

-This kind of cosmological argument, due to its origins in Islamic theology, is called the kalām cosmological argument.
+This type of cosmological argument, due to its origins in Islamic theology, is called the kalām cosmological argument.

 Leibniz's cosmological argument[edit | edit wiki text]

-Leibniz's cosmological argument takes a slightly different form.
-He claims that every single thing in the world is "accidental"; in other words, it means that it is logically possible for it not to exist; and this is true not only of every single thing, but of the whole universe.
-Even when we assume that the universe has existed forever, then there is nothing inside the universe that would show why it exists.
-But in accordance with the philosophy of Leibniz, everything must have a sufficient reason, therefore the Universe as a whole must have a sufficient reason, which is outside of it.
-That sufficient reason is God.
+For Leibniz, the cosmological argument takes a slightly different form.
+He claims that every single thing in the world is “accidental”; in other words, it means that it is logically possible that it does not exist; and this is true not only in relation to each individual thing, but also in relation to the entire Universe.
+Even when we assume that the Universe has existed forever, then there is nothing inside the Universe that would show why it exists.
+But according to Leibniz's philosophy, everything must have a sufficient reason, therefore the Universe as a whole must have a sufficient reason, which is located outside of it.
+This sufficient reason is God.

 Teleological[edit | edit wiki text]